Azure/autorest.typescript/packages/typespec-test/test/batch_modular/generated/typespec-ts/README.md

 ### BatchClient

-`BatchClient` is the primary interface for developers using the Azure Batch REST client library.
+`BatchClient` is the primary interface for developers using the Azure Batch client library.
 Explore the methods on this client object to understand the different features of the Azure Batch service that you can access.

 ## Troubleshooting